Drawing The Line

 Angry Mac Bastards (AMB) is (was) a popular [Tech] comedy podcast that I was not a regular listener of.
 If you wish to dismiss my thoughts as a direct result of this, please go right ahead, but you shouldn’t.
 Their final controversial episode is number 235 and I strongly recommend you listen to the podcast episode IN ITS ENTIRETY: it is currently cached here and a transcript of the offending section ONLY (it is accurate) is contained here.

 Over the course of four years a group of internet personalities created something unique: a podcast to critique the different tech writers/personalities on the internet.
 If you are aware of the Macalope, think of AMB as an audio show along those lines.
 There was however, one key difference.
-The Macalope endlessly mocks and pokes holes in the arguements/opinions of writers or companies written works on the internet.
+The Macalope endlessly mocks and pokes holes in the arguments/opinions of writers or companies written works on the internet.
 The AMB went one step further in some instances and critiqued aspects of their personas as well.
 Many people looked on with an uncomfortable feeling as the silent onlookers watching someone being yelled at from afar, whereas others saw it as humour.
 Some saw it as bullying but perhaps bully is too strong a word: were their critiques intended to be constructive criticism?
 Let’s look at each in turn.

 Humour: Unfortunately this is the toughest one to define.
 I found an interesting take on different types of humour here of which clearly AMBs humour would be classified as type 8: “Jokes at others expense”.
 The biggest problem here is that whether or not you find something funny is relative to your own personal tastes and/or background.
 Worse than that if you’re making fun of someone specifically, if that person chooses not to take it “with good humour” then that can be considered defamation.
 Comedians are often sued and defamation laws in each country are referenced here and particularly in the US that site states that “opinion is not considered defamation in the U.S. and plaintiffs must have an extremely strong case…” in order to get a positive result for the claimant.
 The individual in this case was Canadian and recently (2008) there was a case where it was made clear that Canadian defamation laws are moving more towards a more US approach rather than a soft-censorship approach of Europe and Australia1.